engalaabadra/template-v-09-2024/README.md

 --- Like Model File -> relation with all models (fileable_id , dileable_type->name of model)
 ### Main Differences
 #### Normal Class & Abstract Class , Private Method & Public Method
-    Summery : if exist methods calling another inside methods (will be these is private) -> the best , move these private methods into another class -> service & make it public in another class service & use it in the main class as depedency injection ( create an object from this class service to use these methods from it here)
+    Summery : if exist methods calling another inside methods (will be these is private) -> the best , move these private methods into another class (contains internal methods)-> service & make it public in another class service & use it in the main class as depedency injection ( create an object from this class service to use these methods from it here)
 ##### Normal Class & Abstract Class :
      dont need make a class is abstract without need to another classes extends from it . class abstract useful when the moved logic serves as a common base for other classes .

 - abstract class if need to extend the functionality across multiple child classes, need into many methods in this class , the best the way -> make this class be abstract and make another classes extends from it .
-- normal class : if the methods need to be used directly .
+- normal class : if the methods need to be used directly . if methods that inside it , dont need to extends from this class to use  these method from it -> use these by using DI not extends class
-    Service Class : if the methods perfom tasks like services
+    Service Class : if the methods perfom tasks like services & when i need use these methods will DI not extends

 ##### Private Method & Public Method : move private method into another class
     Summery : if they are reusable, logical, or if your class is handling too much responsibility.